This guide will cover:

 -

 Description of Transaction – The reason for the IDT transaction.
 This description may be brief, but should also provide enough detail for individuals to understand the IDT’s purpose.
-Details such as IDT number and invoice number(s) are also appropriate to include here.
+Details such as number(s) are also appropriate to include here.

 -